safe-space-lambda/User-Interface-Nicole-Gunther/README.md

 # **Safe Space**

-Hello, and Welcome to the README!
+### Hello, and welcome to the README!
 For this website, the following standards were used.
-Please do not stray from them, as we want to keep the website cohesive:
+Please do not stray from them, as we want to keep the website cohesive.

+Default font style and color scheme provided by **Photon** using HTML5 UP: https://html5up.net/photon

 ## Font:

 - font-family: *"Source Sans Pro", Helvetica, sans-serif*
+- font-weight: *300, no extra styles* except:
+    - `em` font-style: *italic*
-- font-weight: *300*
+    - `strong` font-weight: **bold**

 ## Colors: